Isovariant homotopy theory and fixed point invariants: Introduction

 \textbf{Conjecture.} If $M^n$ and $N^n$ are $\Sigma_n$-isovariantly homotopy equivalent for every $n$, then $M$ and $N$ are homeomorphic.

 This might also have interesting connections with embedding calculus, as in \cite{GKW}.

-To investigate in this direction, we study isovariant homotopy theory, providing a model structure on $G$-spaces with isovariant maps in which smooth manifolds are homotopically well-behaved.
+To investigate in this direction, we study homotopy theory in the category of $G$-spaces with isovariant maps, providing new cell structures with respect to which smooth manifolds are homotopically well-behaved.
 As applications, we prove an isovariant Whitehead's theorem and study isovariant fixed point theory.

 A common approach in the isovariant setting is to require extra assumptions on the dimensions of gaps between isotropy subspaces so that isovariant and equivariant homotopy equivalences coincide.
 The gap hypotheses in this paper are significantly weaker than those in \cite{schultzgap}, and additionally weaker than those in \cite{Luc} (e.g., Definition 4.49 of that book.)
 We show that such strong gap hypotheses are not necessary to establish results in isovariant fixed point theory.